-The EXACOMPTA CLAIREFONTAINE Group consolidated financial statements were prepared in accordance with IFRS (International Financial Reporting Standards), as adopted within the European Union.
+The EXACOMPTA CLAIREFONTAINE Group consolidated financial statements are prepared in accordance with IFRS (International Financial Reporting Standards), as adopted within the European Union.
 The Exacompta Clairefontaine Group consolidated interim financial statements were prepared in accordance with IAS 34 - Interim financial reporting.
-The Exacompta Clairefontaine Group consolidated financial statements were approved by the Board of Directors on 10 September 2015.
+The Exacompta Clairefontaine Group consolidated interim financial statements were approved by the Board of Directors on 8 September 2016.